tbduong/public_library_app/2_library_users.md

   ...
 end
 ```
-And We do something similar for a Library.
+And we do create the reciprocal associations in our `Library` model.

 ```ruby
 class Library < ActiveRecord::Base